two people hiking and smiling at each other

 Traditional IRA Distributions

 Any deductible contributions and earnings you withdraw or that are distributed from your traditional IRA are taxable.
-Also, if you are under age 59½ you may have to pay an additional 10% tax for early withdrawals unless you qualify for an exception.
+Qualified distributions can be taken at age 59½.
+If you are under age 59 ½ you may have to pay an additional 10% tax for early withdrawals unless you qualify for an exception.

 Roth IRA Distributions